robertbenavidez/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [X] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database is a method of model data using tables and columns, as well as ids to reference tables to one another.
+SQL is the language used to traverse the tables in a relational database

-- [ ] Why do tables need a `primary key`?
+- [X] Why do tables need a `primary key`?

+  Primary keys are used to reference tables and columns in a relational database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [X] What is the name given to a table column that references the primary key on another table.

+    foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [X] What do we need in order to have a _many to many_ relationship between two tables.

+  We need an cross-reference table that contains the primary id of both tables.

 ## Minimum Viable Product